LasseIshoi/SportScienceBlog/content/authors/admin/_index.md

 I am a PhD student in SORC-C focusing on non-operative treatment of young patients with activity-related longstanding hip and groin pain as well as evaluating outcomes following hip arthroscopy.

-I serve as the Sports Science Coordinator in Football Club Nordsjælland (FCN), a Danish premier league football club with associated youth academies in Denmark and Ghana (rated as one of the world’s best academies according to Scouted Football (https://www.scoutedftbl.com/best-young-football-players/academies/), where I focus on structured data collection and associated analyses to support physical trainers and physiotherapists.
+I serve as the Head of Sport Science in Football Club Nordsjælland (FCN), a Danish premier league football club with associated youth academies in Denmark and Ghana (rated as one of the world’s best academies according to Scouted Football (https://www.scoutedftbl.com/best-young-football-players/academies/), where I focus on structured data collection and associated analyses to support physical trainers and physiotherapists.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}resumé{{< /staticref >}}.